mauroreisvieira/harmonix-hub/packages/prettier/README.md

 };
 ```

-By extending `@harmonix-hub/prettier`, you inherit the recommended Prettier configurations for Code Harmony Kit projects.
+By extending `@harmonix-hub/prettier`, you inherit the recommended Prettier configurations for Harmonix hub projects.
 You can also add or override configurations in your project-specific Prettier configuration file.